LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

   - webgpu doesn't like same texture being used as read and write
   - cheats in child will crash when it tries to save the world i think
   - horizontal camera rotation speed when >2 players and last is at an angle feels wrong (way too slow).

----

-create a situation where you can't have all the mandelbrots black without an extra player screen (because you need them to be a colour to walk on them). only count the ones with clicked=true, so it gets harder the more world you've explored.
+- create a situation where you can't have all the mandelbrots black without an extra player screen (because you need them to be a colour to walk on them).

-i cannot open this fine door
-'til you retrace your tracks
-and mandelbrots you've seen before display the colour black.

----

-hard farm game near the start (where you learn mandelbrot floor). schedule extra droughts so you're forced to borrow a watering can.

-if you don't know how to play
-i'll let you know the plan
-explore the world another way
-and find a watering can.
+- i got a bounds check once but idk what i did